-Robyn Meeks is an Assistant Professor at the Sanford School of Public Policy at Duke University and a faculty affiliate of the Duke University Energy Initiative and the Duke Center for International Development.
-Professor Meeks is on the Faculty Advisory Committee of Duke University’s Energy Access Project, and a research affiliate of the Abdul Latif Jameel Poverty Action Lab (J-PAL) at MIT.
+Robyn Meeks is an Assistant Professor at the Sanford School of Public Policy at Duke University, a faculty affiliate of the Duke University Energy Initiative and the Duke Center for International Development, and a member of the Faculty Advisory Committee of Duke University’s Energy Access Project, and a research affiliate of the Abdul Latif Jameel Poverty Action Lab (J-PAL) at MIT.

 Professor Meeks has a Ph.D. from Harvard University, a master’s degree from Yale University, and a bachelor’s degree from Brown University.